-- Adopt and make effective an ordinance requiring the application of source control BMPs for pollutant generating sources, no later than August 1, 2022. - Establish an inventory identifying publicly and privately owned institutional, commercial and industrial sites that have the potential to generate pollutants to the MS4 no later than August 1, 2022. - Starting January 1, 2023, implement an inspection program for sites identified in the potential pollutant-generating businesses inventory. - By January 1, 2023, develop a progressive enforcement policy that requires sites to comply with stormwater source control requirements within a reasonable time. - Train staff who are responsible for implementing the source control program.
+Adopt and make effective an ordinance requiring the application of source control BMPs for pollutant generating sources, no later than August 1, 2022.

+- Establish an inventory identifying publicly and privately owned institutional, commercial and industrial sites that have the potential to generate pollutants to the MS4 no later than August 1, 2022. - Starting January 1, 2023, implement an inspection program for sites identified in the potential pollutant-generating businesses inventory. - By January 1, 2023, develop a progressive enforcement policy that requires sites to comply with stormwater source control requirements within a reasonable time. - Train staff who are responsible for implementing the source control program.

-- Start January 1, 2023 inspecting businesses that have possible pollution generating sources.
+- Since January 1, 2023 the City has been inspecting businesses that have possible pollution generating sources.
 These inspections will be provided through an interlocal agreement with the City of Longview. - Inspect 100% of sites through credible complaints. - Complete the number of inspections equal to 20% of the businesses and/or sites listed in the source control inventory. - Train staff to conduct source control activities and provide follow up training as needed to address procedures, techniques, requirements, or staff.

-- Send businesses identified on the inventory list as a potential pollutant-generating business, education and outreach material about the source control program. - Train staff who are responsible for implementing the source control program.
+- Send businesses identified on the inventory list as a potential pollutant-generating business, education and outreach material about the source control program and notice of annual inspection. - Ensure that staff who are responsible for implementing the source control program are trained to do so.